na632/FrostbiteModdingTool/README.md

 This remains a hobby project and now open source for others to use/steal/sell/research as they wish.

 ## Credits
-Jaycensolo (Jay has been a great help in testing almost everything this Tool does) [Aranaktu](https://github.com/xAranaktu) - This man is a legend [Frosty Tool](https://frostytoolsuite.com/) development team.
+- Jaycensolo (Jay has been a great help in testing almost everything this Tool does)
+- Somers (Made an enormous mod for FIFA 21 and really put this tool to the test)
+- [Aranaktu](https://github.com/xAranaktu) - This man is a legend, helped me learn about SDK Generation and Memory Reading.
+- [Frosty Tool](https://frostytoolsuite.com/) development team.
 All the `original code` for `FrostySdk`,`SDK Generator` and `Modding` came from them.
-[FIFA Editor Tool](https://www.fifaeditortool.com/) development team.
+- [FIFA Editor Tool](https://www.fifaeditortool.com/) development team.
 Used for research into how to properly handle Meshes for FIFA 21.